Weighing app development on Sony

 Step 3: Design for the “10-foot” experience

-Sony TVs aren’t tablets — they’re 55-inch portals viewed from across the room.
-Your design choices need to reflect that:
+Sony TVs aren’t tablets, they’re 55-inch portals viewed from across the room.
+Your design choices in the course of Sony Smart TV app development need to reflect that:

 • Big, focused visuals